How do I apply to be a delegate?

 What airports do I fly into?

-NAFAC provides transportation from BWI, Reagan and several local train stations.
+NAFAC provides transportation from BWI, Reagan National, and several local train stations.
 NAFAC does not provide transportation to or from Dulles International Airport.
 For more information, please go to the 'Delegates' page under transportation.

 Where am I going to stay?